 - Make sure you know the correct way to insert and use earplugs.

-- To purchase recommended hearing protective equipment visit our Safety Shop.
+- To purchase recommended hearing protection equipment visit our Safety Shop.

 Hearing tests check a person’s ability to hear the loudness and pitch of sounds.
 The results are charted on a graph (audiogram) to help pinpoint the severity and causes of hearing problems.
 Tests include pure tone audiometry, using an audiometer, and speech discrimination tests.
 Special tests are available to test hearing in babies and children.
 A doctor, audiologist or ear, nose and throat specialist can provide more information about hearing loss and hearing tests.